agude/agude.github.io/_books/look_to_windward.md

 saw there.
-We've seen the Culture's interventions work out before---the careful scheming in {{ c2 }}, the covert ops in {{ c3 }}, and the subtle manipulation in {{ c6 }}---but here we see what happens when their calculations fail, leading to war and catastrophe.
+We've seen the Culture's interventions work out before---the careful scheming in {{ c2 }}, the covert ops in {{ c3 }}, and the subtle manipulation in {{ c6 }}---but here we see what happens when their calculations fail, leading to catastrophe.

 {{ this_book }} reminds me of several recent reads: the memory backups and artificial afterlife echo both the Commonwealth humans in {{ pandora }} and the